A lease agreement in Minnesota is a contract prepared to define the terms and conditions of the agreement between a landlord and a tenant.

 Security deposit

 Landlords in Minnesota should specify their security deposit, the amount to be paid before the tenant can occupy the rental unit.
-Apart from establishing that the tenant is serious about renting the space, the security deposit is also used for repairs for future damages.
+Apart from establishing that the tenant is serious about renting the space, the security deposit is also used for repairs and future damages.

 Initial payment